Kashmir's new government enters tense dance with New Delhi – DW – 10/23/2024

 "You don't get a mandate like this without people expecting to see visible change," he said.

 Abdullah said his party now bears a huge responsibility, especially with the New Delhi-appointed lieutenant governor still wielding huge power in Indian-administered Kashmir.
-He likened it to "navigating uncharted waters."
+Abdullah likened it to "navigating uncharted waters."

 "This is the first time the lieutenant governor is going to have to work with an elected government.
 So, there are so many firsts that we're going to have to figure out how to understand," he said.
 "I mean, we need to understand what departments are ours.
 What powers are ours.
 What decisions we can take.
 How far we can push the line.
 So, we'll figure it out."